-How to make your Dr Zigs Giant Bubble Mix
+How to mix up your Dr Zigs Giant Bubble Mix

 Firstly, let’s look at what mix you have.